Subscribe via RSS

 Franzoni’s General Narcissus wins the war in Germania.
 Immediately after the death of Emperor Marcus Aurelius, which is neither shown nor described, Narcissus is shipped as a condemned prisoner to the Colosseum, where he becomes a huge popular success.
 A superstar gladiator sponsored by the Golden Pompeii Olive Oil Company, Narcissus ultimately strangles Commodus in the Colosseum sands and then sails off into the sunset with his wife and two daughters.
 1

-Obviously, a lot changed from the first draft to what ended up on the screen.
+Obviously, a lot changed from that first draft to what ended up on the screen.
 When Ridley Scott was brought in, he believed Franzoni’s dialogue was too “on-the-nose” and hired John Logan for a rewrite.
 It was Logan who came up with the idea of killing Maximus’ family, an idea that Franzoni had difficultly with:

 Creatively, I was concerned when the family was dropped out of the script.
 As originally written, that’s a big part of what motivates the hero.
 And then when I saw the first cut, suddenly, the “family” was back in – Ridley had shot some pickups in Italy while scouting Hannibal, and there it was, the emotional element I wanted.
 2

 The bulk of the first two acts in Logan’s draft, at least structurally, is far closer to what ended up on the screen, though the third act differs quite a bit.
-In the third act, Maximus escapes through the sewers to reunite with his army and leads them into the city to overtake Commodus.
+In Logan’s third act, Maximus escapes through the sewers to reunite with his army and then leads them into the city to overtake Commodus.
 Unfortunately, they do not get there in time to save Lucilla, stabbed to death at the hands of her brother, but manage to stop Commodus from killing Lucius.
 A chase begins, ending with Maximus killing Commodus below the Colosseum floor.
 With the dead Emperor at his feet, Maximus uses an elevator to take them both to the arena floor where a packed Colosseum waits.
 There, Maximus grants the Senate the power to form a new government, just as Marcus Aurelius had wished.
 Maximus then leaves Rome, taking Lucius to raise on his farm in Spain.

 Says a DreamWorks exec: “Russell was not well behaved.
 He tried to rewrite the entire script on the spot.
 You know the big line in the trailer, ‘In this life or the next, I will have my vengeance’?
 At first he absolutely refused to say it.
 He did a lot of posturing and put the fear of God into some people.
 Thankfully, Ridley never yelled.
 He was the voice of reason dealing with many unreasonable factors, not the least of which was his lead.”
 3